 The minimum requirement of the department is a reading knowledge of either French or German (or Spanish in the case of American history).
-Within each field, the faculty decides what additional languages are required and the degree of proficiency that is required.
+Within each field, the faculty decides which additional languages are required and the degree of proficiency that is required.
 In rare cases when the student, the student's adviser, and the director of graduate studies all agree that the substitution of another language is reasonable, appropriate, and academically sound, some other language may be used in place of French or German.
 The following field requirements typically apply, although some sub-fields may require additional languages (applicants should check with the department if in doubt):

 The faculty of the history department set most of the language examinations.
 Examinations in some languages, however, may be administered by appropriate language departments at Princeton.
 Normally the examination consists of two passages to be translated, one with and one without a dictionary.
 Language examinations will be announced at the beginning of each semester.
 Other examinations should be scheduled in consultation with the director of graduate studies and (if appropriate) the department involved.

 Entering students should arrange one language examination early in their first term.
 The department expects students to pass at least one language examination before enrolling for the second year.
-It is expected that all students fulfill the language requirement before taking the general examination and enrolling for a fifth term without passing all language requirements.
+It is expected that all students fulfill the language requirement before taking the general examination and enrolling for a fifth term.
 In fields that demand more than two languages, all but one of them must be passed prior to enrolling for a third term.
 Second-year students who fail the language exam at the regularly scheduled time may petition the director of graduate studies and receive a second chance to take the exam in the same term, in order to fulfill the language obligation at a time that interferes less with generals preparation.

 The general examination tests the candidate’s knowledge of three distinct fields of historical study, one to be offered as the major field, and two as minors.
-To be eligible to complete the general examination, a student must have fulfilled the appropriate language requirements and completed all of the work in the courses in which he or she has enrolled.
+To be eligible to complete the general examination, students must have fulfilled the appropriate language requirements and completed all of the work in the courses in which they have enrolled.
 No student with an incomplete from a course taken in the first three semesters will be permitted to complete the general examination until the outstanding course work has been finished.

 Examination fields are individually defined, in consultation with the director of graduate studies.
 Each field must be defined closely enough to permit the candidate to show evidence of intensive study, and broadly enough to have major historical significance.
 Common examples of examination fields include: Europe since 1870; the Ancien Régime and the Revolution in France; Tudor-Stuart England; Colonial and Revolutionary America; the United States, 1815–1920; Modern Japan; Modern Latin America; and the Atlantic world.
 Students are encouraged, if they wish, to choose a minor field in a subject from a discipline other than history.
 In all cases, candidates submit the titles of their fields to the director of graduate studies in the spring of their second year of study.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy, awarded after the student has completed the general exam, but also may be awarded to students who, for various reasons, leave the Ph.D. program.
 Students who have satisfactorily passed all required coursework (with all incompletes resolved), fulfilled the language requirements in their field of study, and completed the two required research papers may be awarded an M.A. degree.

 The Department of History tries to provide part-time teaching experience for most of the advanced graduate students who desire it.
 Funding is not dependent on teaching.
 Teaching assistantships generally involve two to four classroom hours a week and should not interfere with progress toward completing the dissertation.
-Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to third-, fourth-, and fifth-year graduate students.
+Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to post-generals students.

 The scope and length of the dissertation should be defined so that the dissertation can be completed in no more than three years of research and writing.
-The scope of the dissertation and its length varies from student to student; the decision, reached in consultation between the student and the supervisor, is based on the nature of the problem and the documentation.
+The scope of the dissertation and its length vary from student to student; the decision scope and length, reached in consultation between the student and the supervisor, is based on the nature of the problem and the documentation.
 The completed dissertation may be as short as 75 pages or as long as 300.
 Only in exceptional circumstances should it exceed 300 pages.
 Whatever the scope or length, the dissertation must be capable of being developed for publication as a book or a series of articles in scholarly journals.